-The two midterm exams are closed book, closed notes, with no calculators or other aids permitted.
-Many questions are similar to homework questions, and definitions are tested thoroughly.
-The final exam is similar, with a note sheet permitted.
-The final is cumulative, with additional emphasis on material not covered on the previous exams.
+The three in-class exams and final are closed book, closed notes, with no calculators or other aids permitted.
+Many questions will be similar to homework questions.
+The midterm and final exam are each cumulative, with additional emphasis on material not covered on the previous exams.
 All exams are graded on a 50-100 scale.